hiddenmountainmartialarts-pixel/IronLedger/README.md

 can compete fairly — is a real goal but a separate, later project.
 It would need real backend sync (this version is purely local/offline by design), so it's intentionally out of scope for now.

+Sustainment / maintenance cycles — a mesocycle mode for easing off progression or holding current size/strength steady (life stress, an injury easing back in, or just being happy where you are) instead of always ramping toward MRV.
+Would introduce a fourth landmark below MEV (RP calls this MV — Maintenance Volume), run at flat volume with a conservative RIR instead of climbing toward failure, skip the forced deload since fatigue stays low, and run open-ended instead of a fixed 6-8 week block.
+Not built yet — noted here so the idea doesn't get lost.

 ## Editing the program logic